-More than 120 actions have to be realized by the licensee in the framework of the Severe Accident Management.
-By the end of 2017, only three actions remain open: two of them concern the estimation of the radiological release in case of a multiple-event and should be closed in early 2018 as the model finally passed the SAT by the end of 2017.
-The last one concerns the construction of the new site operation center that should be the last action of the BEST action plan to be completed by the end of 2019.
+More than 120 actions were to be realized by the licensee in the framework of the Severe Accident Management.
+By the end of 2018, only one action remains open concerning the construction of the new site operation center that is be the last SAM action of the BEST action plan to be completed by the end of 2019.
+The construction is currently ongoing in accordance with the approved planning.